openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 #### Microsoft Visual Studio 2012 Express

-This is Microsoft's IDE, it is aimed at Windows development.
+[Visual Studio](http://visualstudio.com/ "Visual Studio website") is Microsoft's IDE, which is aimed at Windows development.
 It's a commercial product, but there's a free version you can download called "Express".

 ![VS screenshot](images/VS_ScreenShot.jpg "VS screenshot")